uchicago-2025-capp30122/30122-project-treehuggers/README.md

 Grace Kluender, Evan Fantozzi, Begum Akkas, Andrés Felipe Camacho

 ## Abstract
-Public spaces are highly important for human interactions and they have a direct effect on human capital development at the neighborhood level.
-As affordable housing is a pressing issue for expanding cities, evaluating the accesibility to public recreacional spaces around affordable housing is key.
-In this project we are investigating the accessibility to high-quality public parks and other green public spaces near affordable housing units in in Chicago.
+Public parks and green spaces bring communities together, offering places for recreation, social interaction, and personal well-being.
+Policymakers and urban planners have a critical responsibility to ensure equitable access to high-quality green spaces for residents of affordable housing.
+This project evaluates the accessibility of high-quality public parks and green spaces near affordable housing units in Chicago.

-The city's Department of Housing maintains a list of affordable housing rental units, available online and updated regularly.
-OpenStreetMap's API provides coordinate locations of green spaces, and Yelp and Google’s APIs contain data on the ratings of some of these green spaces.
+The Chicago Department of Housing maintains an updated list of affordable rental housing units, while OpenStreetMap provides spatial data on green spaces.
+Additionally, Yelp and Google APIs offer user-generated ratings for many of these spaces.

-We reconcile the city’s Department of Housing data with spatial and user review data on green spaces.
-Then, we develop an index that quantifies the accessibility to high-quality green spaces for the various affordable housing developments.
-This index is based upon the ratings, area, and proximity of green spaces to affordable housing developments.
+By integrating housing data with spatial and user review data, we develop an Accessibility Index that quantifies access to high-quality green spaces.
+This index considers key factors such as park ratings, size, and proximity to affordable housing developments, highlighting disparities in green space accessibility across the city.
+To make these insights more accessible, we create an interactive dashboard that visualizes the index, allowing users to explore the data and identify areas with limited park access.

+This project offers policymakers and urban planners with a data-driven tool to identify areas where access to high-quality green spaces is limited, particularly for residents of affordable housing.

 ## Visualization